Our Program ● Our Long Term Plans

 Inline and roller skaters are welcome.Protective gear is required.
 This includes a helmet (a bike helmet will do), wristguards, elbow pads and knee pads.We have loaner protective gear and skates to help get you started.

-Interested families who find affordability an issue are encouraged to reach out make special arrangements to participate in our program.
+Interested families who find affordability an issue are encouraged to contact us to make special arrangements to participate in our program.

 Some of our plans are ready to go and some of our plans require a little preparation.